michel1991/ocp-java-11/accessibility/CODE.md

-### My  Rule
+### My  Rule Protected in Different package
-* Protected  in different package, in direct instance method = OK
-* In Differend package, Created object with reference, check type of reference if it is Same Type of Object that follow correct rule
+* While Reference type is current Reference type of current child it is ok for method that hold accessibility protected

 ### Which lines in Tadpole give a compiler error?
 (Choose all that apply.)
 ```java